Karbonn Mobiles: Brand

-In 2019, Karbonn acquired former chinese mobile giants Gionee after they went bankrupt and control all of its operations worldwide.
+In 2019, Gionee's Indian subsidiary was acquired by the promoters of Karbonn.
 In 2020 they announced Gionee Mobile as a sub-brand of Karbonn.

-In March 2022, Karbonn announced that it would undergo liquidations as the company have been facing a severe revenue decline due to the pandemic.
+In March 2022, Karbonn announced that it would undergo liquidation as the company has been facing a severe revenue decline due to the pandemic.

 Revenue

 The firm's total investment in the Indian consumer market was over US$5 million in the year 2011.
-The firm contracted with semiconductor companies for their handsets and targets mainly the Indian market.
+The firm contracted with semiconductor companies for their handsets and mainly targeted the Indian market.
 The firm has over 85,000 retailers and 1000+ service centers (150+ dedicated exclusively for Karbonn) across India.
 Karbonn Mobiles aims at registering a turnover of ₹4,000 crore during the 2013-14 financial year.